 PE in Our School

 Each class has one hourly session of PE each week and we use lots of different resources and equipment to help deliver exciting and engaging lessons.
 These cover all six strands.
 We also have a range of online resources, including the PSSI lessons, that teachers can access for support.
+We set up an ASF/PE library with resources and plans to support the teaching of each strand being taught.

 This year, with the help of the Active School Committee, we did an inventory of the equipment we had & based on this, we made a comprehensive list of what we needed to order.
 We also ordered some new playground activity equipment to ensure yard games & activities remain fun & engaging for all students.